ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/docs/debug-the-code/debug-features.md

 - [Launch/Attach](https://code.visualstudio.com/docs/editor/debugging#_launch-versus-attach-configurations)
 - [Step in/out/over](https://code.visualstudio.com/docs/editor/debugging#_debug-actions)

-!!!
-Info
-      The key features of the above list are described below.
+>**Info:** The key features of the above list are described below.
 For information on the other VS Code debugging features, go to the <a href="https://code.visualstudio.com/docs/editor/debugging" target="_blank">VS Code documentation</a>.

 ## Breakpoints